Surgery and anesthesia · Monitoring protocol

 Safety first

-Rigorous protocols and state-of-the-art equipment to minimize every risk, regardless of the procedure.
+Rigorous protocols and modern equipment to reduce every risk, whatever the procedure.

 Multiparametric monitoring

-All vital signs tracked minute by minute by a dedicated, qualified technician.
+All vital signs tracked minute by minute by a qualified technician who does nothing else.

 Transparent communication